bravoalpha79/k9-zen/test_procedure.md

 ### Responsive Design

 **RD-1**:
-Using Google Chrome Development Tools in Responsive view, check the rendering and layout of each of the four pages at the following width breakpoints:
+Using Google Chrome Development Tools in Responsive view, check the rendering and layout of each of the four pages in the following width ranges:
 1. below 576px;
 2. at and above 576px but below 768px;
 3. at and above 768px but below 992px;